Zār: Egypt

-In the 19th century the Egyptian government tried to ban zār, but it was very common by the 1860s in all classes of women.
+In the 19th century the Egyptian government tried to ban zār, but it was common by the 1860s in all classes of women.

 Egyptian movies have provided an influential way for Egyptians to engage with, and understand their culture.
 Egyptian movies have overall shown zār as superstitious, backwards, and outdated.
 Zār practitioners have been shown as scammers.
 This has caused many young Egyptians to feel shame around zār.
 However, a few movies have portrayed zār respectfully, and been enjoyed by real-life devotees.
 Zār is also characterized as satanic or frightening by outsiders.

 Zār itself is not currently illegal, but things done during zār may be, such as smoking hashish.
 Noise complaints may also be filed and used against zār groups if they don't have a good relationship with their neighbors and local police.

 Drummed zār and musical groups have declined, due in part to leaders not training the next generation in songs and how to do ceremonies.
 This is particularly notable among female leaders, and has led to men taking more leading and prominent roles.

 Publicly, religious leaders generally take a stance against zār.
 In private however, their own family may be adherents.

 Ethiopia

 Many zar doctors have been respected for their abilities.
 However, like in other countries, when a husband has to give permission for his wife to do certain things or he has to buy items on account of the zār spirits, he proclaims disbelief.
 Zar meetings have also sometimes been suspected as meeting sites for orgies.
-Between the 1930s and 1950s, zar shifted from a more prestigious status to a lower class one, and Ethiopians became more conscious of trying to obfuscate it from outsiders.
+Between the 1930s and 1950s, zar shifted from a more prestigious status to a lower-class one, and Ethiopians became more conscious of trying to obfuscate it from outsiders.